-Energy establishes the total potency of your magical abilities, such as spells, versus others, in the case of a battle between characters.
+Energy establishes the total potency of your magical abilities, such as spells, versus others' Defense.
 It may also provide an idea of how powerful an ability is, depending on how much energy is invested in its usage, or how much total energy the character has.
 Additionally, Energy serves as a resource that is consumed by using abilities, sort of like a mana bar.
 How much energy an ability consumes is entirely dependent on its mechanics: simple abilities can cost a minimum of 1, while an ultimate could cost a minimum of 10.
 Energy caps at 40.

 SKILLS & ITEMS

-Skills & Items are the listed and described powers, tools, strengths, weaknesses, traits and capabilities of your character.
-They provide crucial information that determine what your character can and can't do in a combat scenario - in terms of powers, buffs & debuffs, special attacks, weaponry, armor, and so on.
-Everyone starts off with a maximum of 4 Skills and 4 Items; they can quest to obtain 16 more of each and upgrade existing ones, totaling to 20 skills & items, and unlimited upgrades or downgrades.
+Skills & Items are the powers, tools, strengths, weaknesses, traits and capabilities of your character.
+They provide crucial information that determine what your character can and can't do in a combat scenario in terms of powers, buffs & debuffs, special attacks, weaponry, armor, and so on.